 My personal favorite tool is a potato masher.
 Use a potato masher to mash the potatoes until they are just mashed.
 It’s okay to have some lumps.
 Then add in the butter and milk and mash with a masher just until the milk is absorbed.
 Then switch to a wooden spoon and stir in cheese and sour cream to get the potatoes to a perfect consistency.

-How to Make Cheesy Mashed Potatoes
+How To Make Mashed Potatoes with Cheese

 Making these creamy mashed potatoes is so easy and the perfect side dish for any meal.